Create Campus Coalitions

 The fact that you are a member of YAL is already an indicator that you are a student leader, so go lead.

-Joshua Parrish is the National Field Director at Young Americans for Liberty.
+Joshua Parrish is the Southeast Regional Director at Young Americans for Liberty.
 He regularly writes for YAL both on and offline.